kyldvs/hello-reason-minimal/details.md

 ## Recursive Sub Directories

-To allow source code to be in sub-directories recursively add to the end of the `dune` file:
+To use source code in sub-directories recursively add to the end of the `dune` file:

 ```
 (include_subdirs unqualified)